 Research Interest: Neural circuit development and function; Genetic control of behavior; Sex differences in neurobiology

-Astrocyte development in normal and pathological conditions, role of astrocytes in modulating response to injury or stress, utility of glial precursor cells and their astrocytic progeny for cell transplantation therapy
+Using primarily human pluripotent stem cell models, we examine astrocyte development in normal and pathological conditions, the role of astrocytes in modulating response to injury or stress, the role of altered RNA processing and translation in neural development, and the utility of glial precursor cells and their astrocytic progeny for cell transplantation therapy.

 Neuroimaging, epilepsy, concussion, performance validity testing, and statistics.
 Current research involves sub-classification of seizure syndromes based on neuropsychological and quantitative MRI findings.